Skip to main content

 Speaker Disclosures:

 Financial: Dr. Colleen Carney has employment relationships with Toronto Metropolitan University and Duke University.
-They receive a grant from Canadian Institutes of Health Research, Team Research, and Sleep Research Consortium and received Faculty of Arts Travel Award.
+They receive a grant from Canadian Institutes of Health Research and Sleep Research Consortium.
 Dr. Carney receives royalties as a published author.
 They receive a speaking honorarium and recording royalties from PESI, Inc. Dr. Carney has no relevant financial relationships with ineligible organizations.

 Non-financial: Dr. Colleen Carney is a member of the Canadian Association of Cognitive and Behavioural Therapies, the Canadian Psychological Association, the Association for Behavioural and Cognitive Therapies (ABCT), the Canadian Sleep and Circadian Network, the Canadian Sleep Society, the Sleep Research Society, and the Canadian Association for Cognitive Behaviour Therapy.